sanity-io/sanity-plugin-documents-pane/README.md

   params: ({document}) => {
     // references will never point to a draft ID, so extract the regular ID const id = document.displayed._id?.replace('drafts.', '')

-    // if there's no ID yet, return null as we cannot resolve the parameters and the query will fail if (!id) return null
+    // we don't have to worry about undefined parameters,
-    return {id}
+    // as the plugin will handle them and show an appropriate message return {id}
   },
   initialValueTemplates: ({document}) => {